 Adjusting data bindings is a computationally expensive operation.
 On a large route, this process can take a number of seconds.
 An uninterruptible progress indication will show during this process.
 It is not possible to "undo" a change to a data binding, so the route builder should save changes before editing bindings in an existing route.

 Once an effect layer data binding has been configured, the route builder may begin painting in the effect layer.
 Surveyor's "Topology - Advanced" tab offers a new "Effect Layer" picker which allows the route builder to select either "Ground" or one of the effect layer data bindings.
 A button is also present in this location to quick-open the relevant Effect Layer properties.
 After selecting the target data binding, the route builder may use the topology tools (height up, height down, etc.) to manipulate the bound data.

 As the Surveyor brush size is variable, it is possible to configure a brush which is finer than the precision of the effect layer data binding.
 This makes it possible to move the brush to a location where painting will have no effect (since it lies between the bound locations, rather than overlapping one or more).
 In this scenario, the brush will turn red to indicate that painting will have no effect.
 The route builder must either increase the brush size, or move the brush to a location which overlaps one of the bound locations.
-Alternatively, the user can consider adjusting the data bindings to have a higher resolution, at the expense of increase data usage.
+Alternatively, the player can consider adjusting the data bindings to have a higher resolution, at the expense of increased data usage.

 Effect Layer Types